 - Giraffes are not dangerous to humans.

-- They are friendly and are observed of eating from the hands of humans.
+- They are friendly and are observed eating from the hands of humans.

-Giraffes have several adaptations, which helps them to survive in their natural habitat.
+Giraffes have several adaptations, which help them to survive in their natural habitat.
 These adaptations include:

 Strong and prehensile tongue

-A giraffe has up to 18-inch long prehensile tongue, which can twist, wrap around and can grasp things.
-The upper lip of giraffe is also prehensile and is covered with hair, which protects them from thorns when foraging.
-The purple-black color of the tongue acts like a sun-screen and provides protection from sunburn.
+A giraffe has up to an 18-inch long prehensile tongue, which can twist, wrap-around, and can grasp things.
+The upper lip of giraffes is also prehensile and is covered with hair, which protects them from thorns when foraging.
+The purple-black color of the tongue acts like sunscreen and protects from sunburn.